qugar.quad

 • degree (int) – Expected degree of exactness of the quadrature to be generated.

-• dlf_cells (npt.NDArray[np.int32]) – Array of DOLFINx cell ids (local to current MPI process) for which quadratures will be generated.
+• cells (npt.NDArray[np.int32]) – Array of DOLFINx cell ids (local to current MPI process) for which quadratures will be generated.
 It must only contain cells with unfitted boundaries.

 • tag (int) – Mesh tag of the subdomain associated to the given cells.